 Weight Loss – A plant-based diet is most notably associated with weight loss, weight management and prevention.
 Many studies show that vegans tend to be thinner and have lower BMIs than non-vegans.
 One observation study of 38,000 adults found that vegans have BMI’s that are about 2 points lower than meat-eaters, even when controlling for other healthy lifestyle factors.
 This study also showed that the increase in fiber due to plant-based foods have lower body weight and gain less weight over time.
 (8) (9)

-Health Components of a Plant-Based Diet
+Nutrition Components of a Plant-Based Diet

-Fiber - Plant-based foods are excellent sources of fiber.
+Fiber – Plant-based foods are excellent sources of fiber.
 Fiber helps keep you satisfied, meaning you’ll feel full longer.
-Fiber is also important for optimal gut health and digestion.
+It’s also important for optimal gut health and digestion.
 Certain fiber-rich foods act as probiotics of the good bacteria in our intestinal tract.
 Not only is fiber good for digestive health, it also reduces the risk of developing several chronic diseases, including cardiovascular disease, type 2 diabetes, and some cancers, and has been associated with lower body weights.
 (9)

 Vitamins, Minerals and Antioxidants – Plants are extremely nutrient-dense, meaning they are excellent sources of the micronutrients (aka vitamins and minerals) that our body needs in order to function optimally.
 In addition, plants are full of antioxidants which fight free radicals and reverse damage from oxidative stress.
 Oxidative stress has been liked to the development of chronic disease and aging process.
 (10).